OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-03.md

 and the two kidneys with the fat on them near the loins, and the lobe of the liver, which you shall remove with the kidneys.

 ## Leviticus 3:16
-The priest shall offer them up in smoke on the altar as food, an offering by fire, a pleasing aroma.
+The priest shall burn them on the altar as nourishment, an offering by fire, a pleasing aroma.
 All the fat is the Lord’s.

 ## Leviticus 3:17
 This is a lasting ordinance for all your generations wherever you live: you shall not eat any fat or any blood.’